What is Noni Juice and Why We Should Drink It

 Yet some of those ailments that traditional Noni juice can be used to treat are far beyond what simple protection can offer, in fact, studies on mice have shown that plant extracts do have a pain-killing and anti-inflammatory effect.
 These studies showed that the extract helped reduce the pain and swelling especially when it was taken before the injury or irritation occurred.

 The University of Hawaii even has a whole research section studying this plant, and they have identified the following uses for Noni juice and plant extract as Complimentary Alternative Medicine.

 ADD/ADHD, addictions, allergies, arthritis, asthma, brain problems, burns, cancer, cardiovascular disease, chemical sensitivity, chronic fatigue, diabetes, digestive problems, endometriosis, fibromyalgia, gout, hypertension, immune deficiency, infection, inflammation, jet lag, multiple sclerosis, muscle and joint pain, polio, rheumatism, severed fingers, sinus, veterinary medicine.

 As complementary medicines, these aren’t yet used that modern medicine has recognised, but the trials are ongoing across the board.
 This list provides the areas that scientists are now starting to examine to discover not only what this juice treats, but also the science behind how it is treated.
-Studies have shown that mixing Noni juice with other fruits and adding minerals can reduce the effectiveness, so make sure you buy pure good quality Noni juice.
+Studies have shown that mixing Noni juice with other fruits and adding minerals can reduce its effectiveness, so make sure you buy pure good quality Noni juice.

 The benefits of Noni juice are clear, and no one can deny that adding pure juice to your diet is something that will take you one step closer to being a better healthier you.